-W ee k D at e Topics/Readings/Assignments Assessme nts Due "Is Capitalism Gendered and Racialized?"
-Joan Acker (7 pages) Piece on history of the ERA (webpage) LGBT History: The Lavender Scare National LGBT Chamber of Commerce (Webpage) Selections from Sarah Ahmed's Living a Feminist Life Workers with Disabilities is a Disgrace Kim Kelly, Teen Vogue (webpage) 2 Ja n 13 th Week 2: Focus on Theory Lecture Content: Short lecture on intersectionality and DEI Identity wheel exercise Due for next week: Assignm ents: Take workplac e skills finder test and reflect in Checkpoi nt quiz #2 due January 19 th by 11:59pm
+Week Weeks Topics, Readings, Assignments, Deadlines Readings: "Is Capitalism Gendered and Racialized?"
+Joan Acker (7 pages) Piece on history of the ERA (webpage) LGBT History: The Lavender Scare National LGBT Chamber of Commerce (Webpage) Selections from Sarah Ahmed's Living a Feminist Life Workers with Disabilities is a Disgrace Kim Kelly, Teen Vogue (webpage) Assignments: 100-word reflection on women/gender in the workplace due January 7 th by 11:59pm.
+100-word response post is due January 10 th by 11:59pm Take syllabus quiz (checkpoint quizk #1) due by January 12 th by 11:59pm Learning Objectives for Week 1: Explore history of labor/workplace hierarchies in the US along lines of gender and sexuality, race, class Reflect on personal position and professional goals relating to the course